 'A Quirky and Unique Historic Scottish Hideaway'

-We have owned Gypsy Palace for 12 years or so and it is now available to rent, sleeping up to four people, though its small size means its even better for couples.
+We have owned Gypsy Palace since 2006 and it is now available to rent, sleeping up to four people, though its small size means its even better for couples.
 It is perfect for exploring both the Scottish Borders with its stunning moors and quaint market towns, and Northumberland with its spectacular beaches and many castles.
 Kelso, Jedburgh, Melrose, Holy Island, Alnwick and historic Berwick upon Tweed are all just a short drive away short drive.

-Gypsy Palace has frequently appeared in the national press including:
+Gypsy Palace has frequently appeared in the national and international press including:

 The Times: 30 Serene Scottish Hideaways